How to Write a Company Profile (Plus Samples and Templates to Aid You)

-This first template from TidyForm is a short and sweet two pages long.
+This first template from TidyForm is short and sweet.
 If this is your first time creating a company profile, this might be a good one to start with due to its simplicity.
 The sections in blue help prompt you with what should be included in that area.

 Another basic template with a small splash of color comes from FormsBirds.
 With this option, you can put your own company logo at the top and then edit the color throughout the document to match.
 You will also notice that the color use emphasizes company values on the second page, which adds a nice touch.

-If using a table format is more your style, this four-page template from FormsBirds is ideal.
+If using a table format is more your style, this template from FormsBirds is ideal.
 It begins with a useful table of contents and you can then simply enter your company details into the sections as you go.
 If you like crisp, clean, and structured documents, check this one out.

-Maybe you appreciate a strict format, but prefer outlines over tables.
+Maybe you appreciate a strict format but prefer outlines over tables.
 If so, this template from TidyForm is for you.
-You can walk through the five pages very easily with this layout.
+You can walk through the pages very easily with this layout.
 Each section and level describe the details you should include.
 This particular template is available in both PDF and DOC file formats.